Frequently Asked Questions

 Did you find this FAQ helpful?

-You can obtain data for a specific NAICS industry by going to the 2007 Economic Census website.
-This website provides data at the sector level.
+How this data can be found has changed over time.
+You used to be able to obtain data for a specific NAICS industry by going to the 2007 Economic Census website.
+This website provided data at the sector level.

 Did you find this FAQ helpful?